PoE 2 Passive Tree Guide — How to Navigate & Plan Your Build (0.2.0)

 | Mastery Node | Unlocked after taking a Notable in a cluster; choose one bonus from a list | Life Mastery: +50 to max life | Medium — free upgrades in clusters you already take |

-Each of the six starting classes begins at a different section of the shared passive tree.
-The Warrior starts near the Strength-heavy nodes in the lower left, giving immediate access to life, armour, and melee damage clusters.
-The Witch and Sorceress start near the Intelligence nodes in the upper portion, adjacent to spell damage, energy shield, and cast speed notables.
-The Ranger begins at the Dexterity section on the right side, near bow damage, evasion, and attack speed nodes.
+PoE 2 patch 0.2.0 ships with seven playable classes: Warrior (STR), Ranger (DEX), Monk (DEX/INT), Witch (INT), Sorceress (INT), Mercenary (STR/DEX), and the new Huntress (DEX) added in 'Dawn of the Hunt'.
+Each class begins at a different section of the shared passive tree.
+Warrior starts near the Strength-heavy nodes in the lower section, giving immediate access to life, armour, and mace-slam clusters.
+Witch and Sorceress start near the Intelligence nodes, adjacent to spell damage, energy shield, and cast speed notables.
+Ranger and Huntress begin at Dexterity sections, near bow / spear damage, evasion, and attack speed.

-Classes are not locked into their starting section—you can path across the tree to any node given enough passive points.
-However, pathing to distant nodes is expensive in points, so most efficient builds stay roughly within a third of the tree centered on their starting position.
-Hybrid classes like the Monk (DEX/STR) and Mercenary (DEX/INT) have starting positions between two sections, giving them natural flexibility to grab nodes from multiple archetypes.
+Classes are not locked into their starting section — you can path across the tree to any node given enough points.
+However, pathing to distant nodes is expensive, so most efficient builds stay roughly within a third of the tree centered on their starting position.
+Hybrid classes like Monk (DEX/INT) and Mercenary (STR/DEX) have starting positions between two attribute sections, giving them natural flexibility.

-- Chaos Inoculation (CI): Sets maximum life to 1 but grants immunity to chaos damage and converts your entire defense to Energy Shield.
+- Chaos Inoculation (CI): Sets maximum life to 1 but grants immunity to chaos damage and bleeding.
 Enables CI Energy Shield builds.

 - Iron Reflexes: Converts all Evasion rating on your gear into Armour instead.
-Allows Dexterity-gear builds to stack massive Armour values.
+Lets evasion-heavy gear feed a stacked armour pool.

-- Mind Over Matter (MoM): 30% of damage taken bypasses life and is taken from Mana first.
-Requires a large Mana pool to function; very powerful with enough mana investment.
+- Mind Over Matter (MoM): A portion of damage taken is drawn from Mana before Life.
+Needs a large mana pool to be useful; very strong with Eldritch Battery.

 - Resolute Technique: Your attacks can never critically strike, but you can never miss.
-Removes crit scaling but eliminates accuracy requirements completely.
+Trades crit scaling for guaranteed hits.

 Passive Tree Priority by Game Stage